Mehmood-Deshmukh/Quick-QR/README.md

 ## Features

--Generate QR codes quickly and easily.
+- Generate QR codes quickly and easily.

--Customize background and foreground colors to match your preferences or branding.
+- Customize background and foreground colors to match your preferences or branding.

--Add custom logos to your QR code for personalization.
+- Add custom logos to your QR code for personalization.

--Download QR codes as PDF or PNG files for easy sharing and printing.
+- Download QR codes as PDF or PNG files for easy sharing and printing.

 ## Technologies Used
 - **React.js:** A JavaScript library for building dynamic user interfaces.